 When someone moves across the world, there is always the danger of losing connection with those they care about.
 That’s why people who plan relocation should think about how to keep in touch with friends after moving abroad.

 One of the tasks you should finish before you leave is to spend some period with your loved ones.
 Inform them about your new location, work, and your new housing.
 Give them the new address and invite them to visit you.

 Today, more than ever, staying in touch with someone is the most natural thing.
 Social networks keep us close, so even if you move somewhere far away, you can call, talk, and see your loved ones daily.

 Arrange an appointment before you move and take your pet(s) to the veterinarian.
 Also, it’s crucial that your pets receive the necessary immunization shots, and ask the vet to do one more exam, just to be sure that your pets are ready to move across the sea.

-It’s the Final Countdown – a Helpful Reminder of the Things You Should Do One Week Before the Move
+It’s the Final Countdown – a Helpful Checklist For Moving Abroad of the Things You Should Do One Week Before the Move

 This time next week, you’ll be at your new location.
 How exciting is that?
 Use these last seven days to finish all your tasks and do all the things you have left for the last minute.